 How to Use Romanian Adjectives: Agreement and Placement Explained

-Gender Agreement in Romanian Adjectives
+Gender Agreement of Romanian Adjectives

 - Masculine singular: frumos